stdlib-js/google-summer-of-code/README.md

 If you'd like to submit your own idea, that is also welcome; just be sure to propose your idea to stdlib mentors first!
 After reaching out, we'll inform you whether the idea has already been implemented, if the idea will entail enough work to last the duration of the GSoC program, if the idea requires too much work to be meaningfully pursued during GSoC, and if the idea is within the scope of stdlib. **Unsolicited, undiscussed ideas are less likely to get accepted.**

 The best project for you is the one you are most interested in and knowledgeable about.
 Excitement and aptitude are two key ingredients of a successful project and help ensure your commitment and ability to see a project through to completion.
-So if there is something you are especially passionate about and that you believe falls aligns with the scope and goals of [stdlib][stdlib], we'd be happy to hear your pitch!
+So if there is something you are especially passionate about and that you believe aligns with the scope and goals of [stdlib][stdlib], we'd be happy to hear your pitch!

 After discussing with us over [Gitter][stdlib-gitter] and receiving approval to submit your idea, please open an [issue][stdlib-gsoc-idea-template] which describes your idea using the [**idea issue template**][stdlib-gsoc-idea-template].